HoldenLab/VerciniAnalysisJ/README.md

 USAGE INSTRUCTIONS

 Open Fiji, start the plugin by running Plugins > VerciniAnalysisJ > Start Vercini ActionBar.
-Denoising may take >30 min, depending on the size of the data set.
-Registration may take 5-15 min, also depending on the size of the data set.
-All other functions should finish within 1 min.
+Denoising may take >30 min for large datasets.
+Registration may take 5-15 min, also depending on the size of the dataset.
+All other operations should finish within 1 min.